ryan034/Python_closest_pair_long_lat_coordinates/README.md

-Closest pair divide and conquer implemenation using longitude and latitude coordinates https://en.wikipedia.org/wiki/Closest_pair_of_points_problem
+Implementation of divide and conquer algorithm for closest pair problem <https://en.wikipedia.org/wiki/Closest_pair_of_points_problem>